 The truth is, I can do almost anything for a few minutes.
 Burpees, mountain climbers, dealing with whiny kids.
 If I have a SET period of time, I am good.
-But, to think that I need to do my WHOLE house and who KNOWS how long it will take.
-Frankly, the idea is REALLY overwhelming to me.
+But, to think that I need to clean my WHOLE house and who KNOWS how long it will take… Frankly, the idea is REALLY overwhelming to me.

 By using an interval timer, you’re going to see a whole new way to get your house clean.
 You’re going to start small, because even starting small — you’re STARTING!
 You’re one step closer to a clean home!